curl/everything-curl/libcurl/api.md

 # API compatibility

-libcurl promises API stability and guarantees that your program written today will remain working in the future.
+libcurl promises API stability and guarantees that your program written today remains working in the future.
 We do not break compatibility.

 Over time, we add features, new options and new functions to the APIs but we do not change behavior in a non-compatible way or remove functions.